Be Glad for the Song Has No Ending: Recording

-The documentary
+Film

-The documentary film was released in July 1970 and was based on the members of The Incredible String Band.
-The film is broken down into two parts.
-Part one featured stage performances and interviews of the band with the intent of learning about the group's thought process and way of living.
-Part two involves the group with friends dressing up to create a short, 20-minute drama play called The Pirate and The Crystal Ball.
+A film companion to the album was released in July 1970 featuring The Incredible String Band.
+The first part of the film, a more straightforward music documentary, includes stage performances and interviews with the members of the band about recording, their lives, and their creative process.
+The second part of the film features the band with friends dressing up to perform a short, 20-minute dramatic play called The Pirate and The Crystal Ball.

-Filming began as early as a March 1968 Royal Festival Hall concert, and was budgeted by Ominibus for what they expected to be a straightforward documentary.
+Filming began as early as March 1968 with a concert at Royal Festival Hall, and was budgeted by Ominibus for what they expected to be a straightforward documentary.
 Since there were limited camera angles, the concert was broken down into brief clips of pre-selected segments.
-After concert segments of material including "Mercy I Cry City" and "A Very Cellular Song", brief questioning is taken up by reporters.
+After segments of material including "Mercy I Cry City" and "A Very Cellular Song" performed in concert, brief questioning is taken up by reporters.
 To one particular question regarding the meaning of their music, Heron responds, "If I could describe my songs I wouldn't sing them".
 Then, extensive interviews are conducted at the group's communal home in Glasgow along with clips of their daily lives.
-The film finishes with the fable drama designed by the band, which was completed in one weekend.
+The film finishes with the play designed by the band, which was completed in one weekend.
 A basic story line includes a pirate attempting to steal a crystal ball from three fates (Simpson, McKechnie, and Schofield).
 The fates enlist a hunter (Maistre) to set matters right, and the hunter captures the pirate to be judged by two Gods (Williamson and Heron).
-In the end, the pirate is forced into an endless reincarnation cycle.
+In the end, the pirate is forced into an endless cycle of reincarnation.
 A collage of psychedelic images relating to the pirate's past begins and ends with the sound of a baby's cry, concluding the fable.